kailash-manasarovar/statement/docs/index.md

 ### Porn fatwa

-- Since at least 2001, I have been the subject of a [porn fatwa](timeline/2001-to-2010/2003.md#porn-fatwa) issued by the same UK criminal gangs responsible for distributing criminal porn made by North London rape-gangs.
+- Since at least 2001, I have been the subject of a [*porn fatwa*](timeline/2001-to-2010/2003.md#porn-fatwa) issued by UK criminal gangs.
-- I believe that this was, initially, due to them finding out I was going to receive £250K compensation for the Lockerbie terrorist bombing in which my aunt was murdered.
+- I believe that this was, initially, due to them finding out I was about to receive £250K compensation for the Lockerbie terrorist bombing in which my aunt was murdered.
-- At the time, and to whet the porn-addict appetite, [pedophile pornography made by North London rape-gangs in 1989](timeline/2023/november.md#first-time-they-flash-up-my-naked-16-year-old-body-on-x) starring me, sedated, was proliferated throughout criminal porn-addict networks.
+- At the time, and to whet the porn-addict appetite, [pedophile pornography made by North London rape-gangs in 1989](timeline/2023/november.md#first-time-they-flash-up-my-naked-16-year-old-body-on-x) starring me, sedated, was proliferated through criminal porn-addict networks.
 - Specifically, porn-addicts were tasked with gaining more illicit porn with me in it - be it from hidden cameras or while sedated - and they obliged.
-- As soon as I was in receipt of the compensation, they would move in with the films and demand I hand my money over.
+- As soon as I was in receipt of the compensation, the gangs planned to move in with the films and demand I hand my money over.
-- Except, something curious happened and the porn with me in it began to make more money for the gangs than any savings I might have been persuaded to let go of; and so motives switched early on and instead I became a prime target for the world's best known, and most loved, criminal porn studio of Dénia.
+- Except, something curious happened and the porn with me in it began to make more money for the gangs than any savings I might have been persuaded to let go of; and so motives switched early on and I became a prime target for the world's best known, and most loved, criminal porn studio of Dénia.
 - Due to this, I have been under constant criminal surveillance for more than twenty-five years.
 - The gangs know where I am to pinpoint precision: what I'm doing, who I talk to, where I work and who my porn-subscriber colleagues are.
 - They read everything I write, watch everything I do online, attend work meetings, yoga classes, and therapy sessions with me, while keeping a careful eye on my financial status.